ropitz/dataarc-demo/docs/index.rst

 DataARC Search Tool Help
 ========================

-This section includes some helpful background information if you aren't yet familiar with CIDOC CRM Concepts, existing DataArc data sets, or how you might start thinking about adding your own data sets.

-.. _relative link: Ecosystem_explorer.rst
+* :ref:`glossary`

-Interested in Adding your d
+Interested in Adding your data?
+Learn how...
 =========